100 Non-Food Survival Items To Store Now

 Do you sometimes wonder what non-food survival items to store?
-I’m trying to put lists together for you that you can print off and check off the ones you have or the ones you need to purchase.
-Sometimes it’s a bit overwhelming to think about all the emergency stuff we need to have stockpiled.
-Well, let’s make this easy for you.
+I’m trying to put lists together for you that you can print off and then check off the ones you have or the ones you need to purchase.
+I decided to update this post today for some people who have not seen it.

-Here’s the deal, if you have an unforeseen emergency hit your community, lose income or become sick, you can walk into your pantry and fix any meal you want to prepare if you’ve planned ahead and set aside the foods you know your family will eat.
+Here’s the deal, if you have an unforeseen emergency hit your community, lose income or become sick, or face other emergency situations, you can walk into your pantry and fix any meal you want to prepare if you’ve planned ahead and set aside the foods you know your family will eat.

-My motto is “one can at a time” or one package of toilet paper each shopping day.
+My motto is “one can at a time,” or one package of toilet paper each shopping day.
 If you haven’t purchased my book you may want to have it in your hands to be prepared for the next disaster.
 “Prepare Your Family For Survival” by Linda Loosli

 Non-Food Survival Items

-Binder with important documents that you’ll need if you can’t get to your safety deposit box or home safe.
+This binder includes the important documents that you’ll need if you can’t get to your safety deposit box or home safe.

 First Aid Supplies